hemant2132/codeforces-submissions-logger/README.md

 ## Purpose

-The aim of this project is to analyse and track a user's progress on [Codeforces](https://codeforces.com/), in specific and [Competitve Programming](https://en.wikipedia.org/wiki/Competitive_programming), in general through his/her submissions.
-This is achieved by listening for the latest submission of the user and inserting the submission data to a [Google Sheet](https://www.google.com/sheets/about/) as a row.
+The aim of this project is to **_analyse and track a user's progress_** on [Codeforces](https://codeforces.com/), in specific and [Competitve Programming](https://en.wikipedia.org/wiki/Competitive_programming), in general through his/her submissions.
+This is achieved by listening for the latest submission of the given user and inserting the submission data to a specified [Google Sheet](https://www.google.com/sheets/about/) as a row.
 The data is updated at regular intervals of time.

-On a personal front, I just made this to sort of automate things for me as I plan to reflect on the problems I solve during practice and on my performances in contests on Codeforces.
-I chose Google Sheets as the platform as I can easily access and edit the content there and it also provides options for filtering, sorting and visualising the data.
+On a personal front, I have made this to sort of **_automate things_** for me as I wish to reflect on the problems I solve during practice and on my performances in contests on Codeforces.
+I chose Google Sheets as the platform as I can easily **_access and edit the content_** there and it also provides options for **_filtering, sorting and visualising the data_**.

-In the future, if things go well I plan to make something similar for team submissions.
-I might extend this idea to other Online Judges as well.
+In the future, if things go well I plan to handle team submissions separately, provide facility for fetching unofficial submissions and extend this idea to other Online Judges as well.
 Of course, contributions and feedback from the community are always welcome.

 ## Setup